ProjectSimon/libcamera/Documentation/guides/ipa.rst

 -----------------------

-The event IPA interface describes the signals received by the pipeline handler that the IPA can emit.
+The event IPA interface describes the signals received by the pipeline handler that the IPA can send.
 It must be defined.
 If there are no event functions, then it may be empty.
 These emissions are meant to notify the pipeline handler of some event, such as request data is ready, and *must not* be used to drive the camera pipeline from the IPA.